-The use of a green solvent in the preparation of the crude extract instead of highly toxic organic solvents [43], the subsequent efficient extraction of targeted sesquiterpenoids with ultrasound-assisted extraction, and the combination of several advantages of the applied fractionation technique (HSCCC)-such as high loading capacity, good selectivity, low solvent consumption, and the absence of sample loss due to irreversible adsorption or degradation within the column [47-49]-resulted in an approach that is both effective and significant for the production of A. annua L. fractions with high antiviral activity (Figure 6).
+The use of green solvent in the preparation of the crude extract instead of highly toxic organic solvents [43], the subsequent efficient extraction of targeted sesquiterpenoids with ultrasound-assisted extraction, combined with a number of advantages of the applied fractionation technique (HSCCC), such as high loading capacity, good selectivity, low solvent consumption and the absence of sample loss due to irreversible adsorption or degradation within the column [47-49] resulted in an approach that is both effective and significant for the production of A. annua L. fractions with high antiviral activity (Figure 6).

-The efficiency of two extraction methods, SFE (SC-CO2) and ultrasonic extraction with EtOH for the extraction of artemisinin from A. annua L. was also investigated.
-Artemisinin, a thermally unstable compound, cannot be analyzed at temperatures above 180 °C without degradation by GC, unlike other sesquiterpenoids considered in this work [50, 51].
-Instead, an HPLC-DAD method was used for the quantification of artemisinin, in which artemisinin is converted into the highly UV-absorbing compound Q260 [35].
-Quantitative analysis revealed that the peak area of artemisinin obtained with SC-CO2 was significantly higher than that
+The efficiency of two extraction methods - supercritical fluid extraction (SC-CO2) and ultrasonic extraction with EtOH for the extraction of artemisinin from A. annua L. was also investigated.
+Artemisinin, a thermally unstable compound, cannot be analyzed at temperatures above 180 °C without degradation by GC, unlike other sesquiterpenoids considered in this work [50,51].
+Instead, an HPLC-DAD method was used for the quantification of artemisinin, in which artemisinin is converted to the highly UV-absorbing compound Q260 [35].
+Quantitative analysis revealed that the peak area of artemisinin obtained with SC-CO2 was significantly higher than that obtained with ultrasound assisted extraction (p < 0.0001).
+Consequently, SC-CO2 was selected as the preferred method for artemisinin extraction and prioritized for further research.
+Thus, the current research results are consistent with the published studies [52,53].